Internal Medicine Specialist for Current & Referral Pet Patients

 Consultations by Specialists

 We offer specialty services in the area of internal medicine, oncology and surgery.
-Dr. James Fingeroth is our boarded surgeon, and Dr. David Brummer is our boarded internal medicine specialist.
+Dr. James Fingeroth is our boarded surgeon.
 Dr. David Brummer and Dr. Kevin Kumrow are our boarded internal medicine specialists.
 Dr. Ashley Case is our boarded oncologist.